 By understanding the functions of anchoring, and knowing how to utilize it in your donation requests, you can improve results and raise more funds.

-As you start to implement this approach on your page, be sure to conduct some testing to figure out which anchor amount works best for your customers.
+When implementing this approach on a page, conduct some testing to figure out which anchor amount works best for your customers.
 Keep in mind that high donation amount anchors make lower donations look more attractive.
 For help in selecting an anchor and testing its effectiveness, contact us: [email protected]

 World Wildlife Fund and the Leonardo DiCaprio Foundation

-The World Wildlife Fund has mastered behavioral economics by incorporating both authority bias and sympathy bias, which has been shown to have a positive effect on charitable donations in the past, into their website design.
+The World Wildlife Fund has mastered behavioral economics by incorporating both authority bias and sympathy bias, which have been shown to have a positive effect on charitable donations, into their website design.

-These behavioral economics tenants are both very efficient when it comes to creating an emotional response in supporters.
+Both these behavioral economics tenants are very efficient when it comes to creating an emotional response in supporters.
 While authority bias states that people love social proof (and is outlined in the Leonardo Dicaprio quote below), sympathy bias states that people are more likely to donate when there is an “identifiable victim” or someone to sympathize with.

 Both are evident on the home page, as seen below: